zsparal/api-documentation/source/migrating-v1-to-v2.rst

 * If you want to see if a payment has any chargebacks, the payment will have the ``chargebacks`` key in the ``_links`` property, which will point you to the chargeback resource where you can view the refund details.

-The following fields are changed, renamed or moved:
+The following fields have been changed, renamed or moved:

 * ``cancelledDatetime`` has been renamed to ``cancelledAt``.
 * ``createdDatetime`` has been renamed to ``createdAt``.